So B. It

 Heidi uncovers the true mysteries of who she is, where her family is from, and the meaning of the hazy word ‘soof.’
 Throughout the rest of the book, one page at a time, everything becomes clear and Heidi, at last, finds closure.

-So B. It is a truly special story that triggers a pure and sad feeling.
+is a truly special story that triggers a pure and sad feeling.
 Sarah Weeks is an amazing author and I look forward to reading more of her work.